 Marion Peck received a BFA from Rhode Island School of Design in 1985, at age 18.
 Subsequently, she studied at two different MFA programs: Syracuse University in New York and Temple University in Rome.
 After which she lived in Italy for a few years learning about art.
 Peck is now famous for her works in Pop surrealism and has exhibited her work in Paris, Rome, New York, Los Angeles, San Francisco, and Seattle.
 Her work has also been used for album covers, such as Waking the Mystics by Portland art rock group Sophe Lux.

 Water Spirit By Marion Peck

 Amy Sol is an American artist of Korean ancestry, who lives in Las Vegas, Nevada.
-Amy Sol paints upon the treated wooden boards, fusing the grain of the wood into the painting.
-Her style combines both narrative and figurative styles with the mystic arts.
-Sol's works are portrayed by youthful maidens in dream-like environment settings with oversized or sometimes fantastic beings.
-You get a feeling that the ladies are communicating with the creatures as mythic partners or perhaps "familiars."
-There is no evidence that those beings are pets; rather friends or perhaps partners.
-The strange landscapes incorporate plants, incredible trees, mist & fog, clouds, flowers, and rolling hills.
+Sol paints upon treated wooden boards.
+Her style combines both narrative and figurative styles.
+Sol's works are usually portrayed by youthful maidens in dream-like environment or various fantastic beings.

 Amy Sol Lowbrow Art Prints